mbod/comm4190_S25/syllabus.md

 ### Wednesday 12 March ****NO CLASS****

-## Week 9 - Arguing with LLMs & LangChain (Part 1) and Gradio for building LLM applications
+## Week 9 - Arguing with LLMs & Langchain (Part 1) and Gradio for building LLM applications

 READINGS: